Judgement Free Medical Marijuana Doctor Card Evaluations

 Medical Marijuana Card Evaluations

 are now available at the Sanctuary.
-Simply call us at 484-346-5140 to arrange to meet with our certified doctor.
+Simply call us at 484-346-5140 to arrange to meet with a Department of Health Certified Doctor.
 No prior evaluation is required.
-Our doctor will evaluate your condition and is authorized to issue your card.
+The doctor will evaluate your condition and is authorized to issue your card.

 The doctors that we work with at The Sanctuary are licensed from the State of Pennsylvania to legally certify patients for medical marijuana.
 No prior doctors consultation is necessary.